Traffic cone: In popular culture

-In 2007, artist Dennis Oppenheim commemorated the traffic cone with a monumental sculpture of five five-metre-tall cones.
+In 2007, artist Dennis Oppenheim commemorated the traffic cone with a monumental sculpture of five 20' (six metre) tall cones.
 They were installed temporarily in Miami, Seattle's Olympic Sculpture Park, and Seoul, Korea.

 An orange-and-white cone is the logo used by VideoLAN (best known for its VLC media player software).

 German group Kraftwerk featured traffic cones on their first two albums, as well as in their concerts at the time.

 Traditionally, but unofficially, the Wellington Statue in Glasgow is decorated with a traffic cone.
 The presence of the cone is given as the reason the statue is in the Lonely Planet 1000 Ultimate Sights guide (at number 229) as a "most bizarre monument".

 Television

-The Traffic Cones is a Belgian TV series on Nickelodeon.
+The Traffic Cones is a Belgian TV series on Nickelodeon created by Pascal Adant.